-A review has been conducted during the reporting period and presented to the Risk Management Committee (and the Board).
-In the course of that review the current Risk Profiles of Crown's major operating businesses were taken into account and the risk environment of its investments also considered.
+A review has been conducted during the reporting period and presented to the Risk Management Committee for approval.
+In the course of that review, the current Risk Profiles of Crown's major operating businesses were taken into account and the risk environment of its investments were also considered.